 But you use Skype, so it means that you don’t care about your security.

-Yes, it’s sounds unpleasant, however, this is true.
-You should read about Skype security order to get more information about its instability.
+Yes, it sounds unpleasant, however, this is true.
+You should read about Skype security in order to get more information about its instability.

 And here is another article, which tells how Skype reads your messages.

 And here is the important information for last.
-Did you read Skype license agreement before installing?
+Did you read Skype license agreement before installing it?
 Sure, what a platitude habit to read all these miles of text!

 Meanwhile, let’s open paragraph 5.7: